Your List of Colleges: What Are Likely, Target, and Reach Schools?

 What Are Likely, Target, and Reach Schools?

 Likely, Target, and Reach are just terms we use to describe the three types of schools all students should be applying to.
-There’s no definitive list of these colleges and universities because they vary per student — they’re based entirely around you and your academic standing.
+There’s no definitive list of these colleges and universities because they vary per student — they’re based entirely on you and your academic standing.

 A word of caution here — while you want this to be on the lower end of your academic scale, they’re not intended to be below it, necessarily.
-You want your college to fall within a certain academic range to make sure that you’re sufficiently challenged and get out of the college what you need to.
+You want your college to fall within a certain academic range to ensure that you’re sufficiently challenged and get out of the college what you need to.